awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable.TopSQL.md

 ## SQL text<a name="USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable.TopSQL.text"></a>

-By default, each row in the **Top SQL** table shows 500 bytes of SQL text for each SQL statement\.
+By default, each row in the **Top SQL** table shows 500 bytes of text for each statement\.

 ![\[SQL text\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/./images/sql-text-oracle.png)